Colts trying to adapt to 3rd straight week of major change

 But this was not a one-time problem or just another bad game.

-Indy failed to a score touchdown for the third time this season, allowed nine more sacks to put their league-leading total at 35 and went for 0 for 14 on third down.
-The 121 total yards and 43 net yards passing were Indy's worst single-game totals since 1997 and they finished with a 0.0% conversion third-down rate for only the second time on record.
+Indy failed to a score touchdown for the third time this season, allowed nine more sacks to put its league-leading total at 35 and went for 0 for 14 on third down.
+The 121 total yards and 43 net yards passing were Indy's worst single-game totals since 1997 and the Colts finished with a 0% third-down conversion rate for only the second time on record.

 It has been that kind of year.